bhaarath22/Emotion-RecognitionSystem/README.md

 * 🔄 *Stochastic Depth*

 These will allow the model to perform better on unseen data — especially in unpredictable real-world environments.

----

-I’ll be pushing updates regularly, so feel free to ⭐️ star the repo if you’d like to follow along.
-And of course, if you have any ideas or want to contribute — I’d love to collaborate!

----
-## 🙏 **Credits & Acknowledgments**

-This project is the result of not just code and computation, but also inspiration, tradition, and the power of open-source communities.
-I’d like to express my sincere gratitude to the following:

----

 ### 📖 **Scriptural Sources**